kelubia/Kelubia/README.md

 ## Objective

-In this GitHub repository, my objective is to showcase my expertise, projects and journey as a Cloud Security Engineer.
-As a growing professional in cloud security, I aim to demonstrate my skills, knowledge, and contributions to securing cloud-based infrastructures and services.
+In this GitHub repository, I aim to showcase my expertise, projects, and journey as a Network and Cloud Security Engineer.
+As a growing professional in Network security, I aim to demonstrate my skills, knowledge, and contributions to securing Multiple infrastructures and services.

 ## Projects